olton/Metro-UI-CSS/README.md

 # Credits

-Metro UI CSS now is a Microsoft BizSpark Startup Normalize.css is a project by Nicolas Gallagher and Jonathan Neal.
+- Metro UI CSS now is a Microsoft BizSpark Startup.
+- Normalize.css is a project by Nicolas Gallagher and Jonathan Neal.
-Styles created using the [less](http://lesscss.org) preprocessor
+- Styles created using the [less](http://lesscss.org) preprocessor

 # License